Student dies from stray bullet on way to school in Brazil

-RIO DE JANEIRO (AP) - Police in Brazil are investigating the death of an 18-year-old student hit by a stray bullet on his way to school in Rio de Janeiro, the latest victim in the city’s violence.
+RIO DE JANEIRO (AP) - An 18-year-old student was killed Friday in Rio de Janeiro, hit by a stray bullet on his way to school, the latest victim of the city’s violence.

-Dozens of angry residents in the slum where the shooting happened Friday blocked the road where Gabriel Ferreira Alves died waiting for a bus.
+The stray bullet reportedly came from a shooting in the nearby Morro do Borel slug, in the north of the city.
+The bullet hit Alvares in the torso while he was waiting for the bus that would take him to school.

-A police statement says officers of a small unit stationed in the favela were fired on by criminals but did not shoot back.
-Some residents, however, told The Associated Press there was an exchange of gunfire between criminals and police.
+The military police said in a statement that members of a local police unit were shot at by criminals but the officers did not shoot back.
+Some residents, however, told The Associated Press there was an exchange of gunfire between criminals and the police.

-The Fogo Cruzado group monitors shootings in the Rio area and says 110 people have been hit by stray bullets so far this year.
-It says 31 of those died.
+Dozens of angry residents of Morro do Borel blocked the road where Alves died.

+“This has to stop!” shouted Jaiane Cristina, a cousin of Alves’ mother who was standing a few meters (yards) from where he was shot.
+Some held signs saying “Another innocent death.”

 Sign up for Daily Newsletters